fauna/fauna-js/README.md

 > **WARNING**
 > This driver is in beta release and not recommended for production use.
 It operates with the Fauna database service via an API which is also in beta release, and is not recommended for production use.
 This driver is not compatible with v4 or earlier versions of Fauna.
-If you would like to participate in the private beta program please contact product@fauna.com.
+Please feel free to contact product@fauna.com to learn about our special Early Access program for FQL X.

 # A JavaScript driver for [Fauna](https://fauna.com).